bartvantilburgwagemakers/bartvantilburgwagemakers.github.io/_drafts/git.md

+# Git

-# How to write Git commit messages
+## How to write Git commit messages

 It's a good habbid to make sure you commit messages read i way that they tell wat they change in your code.

 * [a blog post on writing commit messages](https://chris.beams.io/posts/git-commit/)

+## Pullrequests

+Make sure that you come with sugestions.
+Explain why you think something is better.

 ## other git links